Jomonsugi/bgg_data/README.md

 # BGG Data - Rulebook Fetching Experiments

-A collection of experimental approaches for automatically finding and downloading board game rulebooks using different AI and automation strategies.
+A collection of experimental approaches for automatically finding and downloading board game rulebooks using different LLM, agent, and automation strategies.

 ## Overview

 This project explores various frameworks and techniques for automatically collecting board game rulebooks from the web.
 Each directory represents a different experimental approach, allowing for comparison and evaluation of different strategies.

 ## Project Structure